Packaging ESP-IDF Components

 You shouldn't add your component's directory to EXTRA_COMPONENT_DIRS

-in example's CMakeLists.txt
+in the example's CMakeLists.txt

 Upload Component with GitHub Action

-We provide a GitHub action to help you upload your components to the registry as a part of your GitHub workflow.
+We provide a GitHub action to help you upload your components to the registry as part of your GitHub workflow.